Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 Open a new "Blank" template in iOS Swift Playgrounds.
 Copy and paste the texts of learn.swift.

 Press "+" on upper right and select the third icon (folded paper).
-Insert thor_peak.obj and thor_peak.png.
+Insert thor_peak.obj, thor_peak.png, and TychoSkymap.t5_04096x02048.jpg.

 Before "Run My Code", turn off "Enable Results".